-- Yesterday (movie 2004) review: As a young South African wife and mother who discovers that she’s HIV-positive, Leleti Khumalo delivers a heart-wrenching performance in Darrell Roodt’s Zululand-set AIDS drama.
+- Yesterday (2004) review: As a young Zulu wife and mother who discovers that she’s HIV-positive, Leleti Khumalo delivers a heart-wrenching performance in Darrell Roodt’s AIDS drama.

-Yesterday (movie 2004) review: Leleti Khumalo’s extraordinary performance makes Zululand-set AIDS drama a must
+Yesterday (2004) review: Leleti Khumalo’s extraordinary performance makes Darrell Roodt’s Zululand-set AIDS drama a must

-Set in this catastrophic scenario, Roodt’s drama depicts the effects of AIDS in the life of a young Zulu woman who has contracted HIV from her husband.
-Although the narrative maintains its focus on the plight of one particular individual, the (for non-Zulus) quirkily named Yesterday represents millions of other women, men, and children who are now suffering or who have perished from the consequences of HIV in that part of the world.
+Although the narrative maintains its focus on the plight of that one individual, the (for non-Zulus) quirkily named title character represents millions of other women, men, and children who are now suffering from – or who have perished as a result of – HIV in that part of the world.

-When Yesterday discovers she has contracted HIV from her husband, John (Kenneth Kambule), a miner working in Johannesburg, she travels to the big city to tell him.
-At first, John violently refuses to accept the truth, but some time later he – looking much more frail – shows up at the Zulu village.
+When Yesterday discovers she has contracted HIV from her husband, John (Kenneth Kambula), a miner working in Johannesburg, she travels to the big city to tell him.
+At first, John violently refuses to accept the truth, but some time later – as his body is ravaged by AIDS – he returns to the Zulu village.

-It’s up to Yesterday to care for John, for their young daughter, Beauty (Lihle Mvelase), and for herself.
+It’s now up to Yesterday to care for John; for their young daughter, Beauty (Lihle Mvelase); and for herself.
 In spite of her gradually failing health, she makes up her mind not to succumb to the disease until Beauty starts going to school to get the education – and perhaps the tools to survive on this planet – that she herself never had.

 Transported to Zululand

-For starters, the filmmaker and cinematographer Michael Alan Brierley make sure that audiences are transported to Zululand, as Brierley’s lenses ably capture the region’s magnificent vistas.
-Surrounded by enormous expanses of dry grassland and hillsides, the area around Yesterday’s small village is reminiscent in scope to the panoramic views of the American West as seen in Winton C. Hoch- and Bert Glennon-shot John Ford efforts like She Wore a Yellow Ribbon and Rio Grande.
+For starters, Darrell Roodt and cinematographer Michael Alan Brierley make sure that audiences are transported to Zululand, with Brierley’s lenses ably capturing the region’s magnificent vistas.
+Enveloped by enormous expanses of dry grassland and hillsides, the area around Yesterday’s small village is reminiscent in scope to the American West as seen in Winton C. Hoch- and Bert Glennon-shot John Ford titles like She Wore a Yellow Ribbon, Rio Grande, and The Searchers.

-Additionally, Roodt’s tender, compassionate touch humanizes just about every one of his characters, including those with brief roles – for instance, the doctor who first diagnoses Yesterday’s illness and a Zulu village teacher, movingly played by Camilla Walker and Harriet Lehabe, respectively.
+Additionally, Roodt’s tender, compassionate touch humanizes just about every one of his characters, including those with brief roles.
+Two examples: A Zulu village teacher and the doctor who first diagnoses Yesterday’s illness, affectingly played by Harriet Lehabe and Camilla Walker, respectively.

-Even Yesterday’s husband, initially seen as the villain of the piece, is turned into a pitiful figure, a once physically strong man unable to come to terms with his fast-deteriorating health.
+Even Yesterday’s husband, initially seen as the villain of the piece, is turned into a figure of pity, a once physically strong man unable to come to terms with his fast-deteriorating health.

 As for Yesterday, she draws strength and determination from her condition – not that she has much of a choice, of course, having to take care not only of herself but of her family as well.
 This mixture of selfless resignation and resilience is brought to life by the film’s greatest asset: Leleti Khumalo.

-A 1988 Tony Award nominee in the Best Featured Actress in a Musical category for her work as the title character in the Soweto uprising-set Sarafina!, Khumalo had previously collaborated with Roodt on the 1992 movie version of the musical, which also features Whoopi Goldberg, and on the 1995 apartheid drama Cry the Beloved Country, starring James Earl Jones and Richard Harris.
+Prior to this AIDS drama, Khumalo had collaborated with Roodt on the 1992 movie adaptation of the Soweto Uprising-set stage musical Sarafina!, which had earned her a Tony nomination four years earlier, and on the 1995 apartheid drama Cry, the Beloved Country, starring James Earl Jones and Richard Harris.

 A sensitive, intuitive actress, Leleti Khumalo carries Yesterday on her shoulders while delivering one of the best, most moving performances of the year – or any other year.